DOWNLOADABLE EXHIBIT

 The exhibit is curated in three different sizes to accommodate different locations, budgets, and capacities of local hosts.
 All versions of the exhibit will cover three themes: 1) displacement, 2) forced fragmentation, and 3) return and future visioning.

-The exhibit we’ve curated can be downloaded by exhibitors based on space availability, budget, and capacity:
+The exhibit we’ve curated can be downloaded for free by exhibitors based on space availability, budget, and capacity:

 Full Archive